 Wait... doesn't this mean that TechBoomers will be biased in favour of its affiliate advertising partners?

 Not at all!
 At TechBoomers, our top priority is making sure that you can be as safe and informed as possible when exploring the Internet and learning how to use digital technology through.
 To that end, we proudly and fiercely maintain editorial independence from the companies whose products or services we feature, regardless of whether or not we earn affiliate advertising revenue from them.
-We do, in some cases, have sponsored partners who pay us to feature content about them in some of our articles or courses.
-However, they are all still subject to the stringent and impartial review process that we apply to all content on , as we describe below.
+We also update our article constantly to ensure all websites we feature are working, and are still great for our users.
+We do, in some cases, have sponsored partners who pay us to feature content about them in some of our articles or courses, however, they are all still subject to the stringent and impartial review process that we apply to all content on , as we describe below.

 We independently test each website and app that we feature, critically examining its core advantages and disadvantages from a user's standpoint.
 We also include additional lessons and informational articles in each course surrounding any major safety, privacy, or security issues with a particular website or app.
 These articles also always include advice on how to protect yourself against common problems that you may encounter when using the website or app.
 Finally, we provide a list of alternative products or services that you can use if you are unsatisfied with the one that we have featured.

 What should I do if I have further questions about TechBoomers' affiliate advertising practices, or about other ways to support TechBoomers?